mrkkrp/dot-emacs/README.md

 These are my Emacs and GNUS configuration files.
 I wrote these files slowly borrowing useful things that I saw in Emacs configuration files of other people and official GNU Emacs manuals.
+However, I've written quite a bit of stuff myself, because I couldn't find decent solutions.

 The `.emacs` file defines function to search Internet with DuckDuckGo.
 It generates such URLs so DuckDuckGo operates in HTML mode, without any